arthurngyn/arthurngyn/README.md

 ### Hello Everyone!👋
-- 🐱‍🏍Name: Arthur Nguyen
-- 💻Languages: Java and Python
+My name is Arthur Nguyen and I'm currently in 11th grade.
+My best languages are Python and Java.

 ### About Me